danrod96/Drupal-Headless-React-Demo/README.md

 2. Then run `npm run start` to run your React App, a new browser tab will popup to load the app at https://localhost:3000

-You should see the blog nodes
+You should see the blog nodes being rendered in the React App